-Reducing Your Monthly Payments
+Lowering Your Payments

-Are you hoping to cash out some of your equity in your refinance?
-Perhaps you're planning a special vacation; you have to pay college tuition for your child; or you are updating your kitchen.
-So you will want to qualify for a loan higher than the balance remaining on your present mortgage loan.So you will want to need to find a loan program for a higher amount than the balance remaining on your present mortgage loan.
-You might not have an increase in your monthly payemnt, however, if you have had your existing mortgage loan for a while, and/or your interest rate is high.
+Is your refinance goal primarily to pull out some of your equity for an infusion of cash?
+It could be you're planning a special vacation; you have to pay tuition for your college-bound child; or you are planning some home improvements.
+Then you need to find a loan higher than the balance remaining on your present mortgage.So you need You might not increase your mortgage payemnt, though, if you've had your existing mortgage for a long time, and/or your loan interest rate is high.